sizovs/boring-stack/README.md

 Don't worry.
 You can use SQLite as a [KV store](https://rodydavis.com/sqlite/key-value), [JSON store](https://rodydavis.com/sqlite/nosql) and it even has [built-in full-text search capability](https://www.sqlite.org/fts5.html).
 Moreover, there are a lot of [SQLite extensions](https://github.com/nalgeon/sqlean) out there.
 So, if you choose SQLite, very unlikely you'll need an additional database.
 Nevertheless, nothing stops you from adding another specialized database, such as Redis (e.g. for [queues](https://bullmq.io/)) or DuckDB to the mix.

 # But...
 SQLite writes don't scale.
 It's well-known that SQLite doesn't support concurrent writes – while one process is writing, others are waiting.
 Even though you can still get thousands of iops on a single DB file, you may need higher throughput.
 You can achieve that by splitting the database into multiple files.
-For example, `db.sqlite3` can become `users.sqlite3` and `comments.sqlite3`.
-Or, learning from Rails, you can use SQLite as a cache and queue, extracting `cache.sqlite3` and `queue.sqlite3`
+For example, `app.db` can become `users.db` and `comments.db`.
+Or, learning from Rails, you can use SQLite as a cache and queue, extracting `cache.db` and `queue.db`
 There are many ways how database can be partitioned, but the point is – if write throughput was a bottleneck, splitting the database into two nearly doubles your write performance. ⚡